 University of Minnesota

-Herkenhoff has coauthored several papers with Lee E. Ohanian assessing the impact of mortgage market interventions on employment recoveries.
-His dissertation research, which was awarded UCLA’s Welton Prize in Macroeconomics and the Institute of Humane Studies Dissertation Fellowship, looks at the rise of unsecured credit access among the unemployed during the mid 1980s and its role in jobless recoveries.
-Herkenhoff’s article with Kris Gerardi, Lee Ohanian, and Paul Willen was also the first to use micro level data to establish that the primary driver of mortgage default during the crisis was income loss and unemployment.
+Herkenhoff has co-authored several papers with Lee E. Ohanian assessing the impact of mortgage market interventions on employment recoveries.
+His dissertation research, which was awarded the Welton Prize in Macroeconomics at the University of California, Los Angeles and the Institute of Humane Studies Dissertation Fellowship, looks at the rise of unsecured credit access among the unemployed during the mid-1980s and its role in jobless recoveries.
+Herkenhoff’s article with Kris Gerardi, Lee Ohanian, and Paul Willen was also the first to use microeconomic-level data to establish that the primary driver of mortgage defaults during the crisis was income loss and unemployment.
 He received his Ph.D. in economics from the University of California, Los Angeles.